How your business can apply for the Coronavirus Job Retention Scheme

-Currently, the scheme is expected to run for at least three months from 1 March 2020, with wages backdated to this date.
+Currently, the scheme is expected to run from 1 March 2020 to 31 October, with wages backdated to this date.

 The minimum period that an employee can be furloughed for is three weeks.

-The scheme is currently under development and it’s not clear when exactly businesses will receive payments, with the government having only committed to having the scheme open for applications by the end of April.
+The scheme is currently under development and it’s not clear when exactly businesses will receive payments, with the government having opened for applications by at 7am on April 20th.

 Companies (and especially small businesses) may therefore still face cashflow issues in the meantime, and may need to apply for a coronavirus business loan for help with these.
 For more info, see our page on how to apply for a Coronavirus Business Interruption Loan.

 Finally, companies can then fund the remaining 20% to pay employees their full salary, but this is not compulsory.

 Who is eligible for the Coronavirus Job Retention Scheme

 The official government guidance is that all UK businesses that pay their staff via PAYE are eligible for the scheme.

 However, as discussed above, employees must be furloughed to be eligible for the grant, this means they cannot do any work and must officially have their employment status changed.

 This change is subject to existing employment law and may, in some cases, require negotiation with affected employees.
 Employees must be notified of this change, but if the alternative is being made redundant, it’s unlikely that many of them will complain.